 Many companies are finding cost savings and improved data management with a tiered storage approach.
-But before purchasing those midrange arrays, you'd better prioritize your data and study up on vendor interoperability, said
+But before purchasing those midrange arrays, you'd better prioritize your data and study up on vendor interoperability, said users.

 These days, fewer companies are storing all their data on expensive disk and then moving it directly to tape.
 But up until about a year ago, the Wake Forest University Baptist Medical Center was doing just that.
 "We were jumping from tier-1 to tier-4, with nothing in the middle, said Bob Massengill, IT manager at Wake Forest in Winston-Salem, N.C.

 Eight months ago, it bought an EMC Clariion CX700 to create tier-2 and tier-3.
 Newer medical images and patient data sit on Fibre Channel drives (tier-2) in the Clariion for about a year and then less-frequently accessed images and patient records are stored on ATA drives (tier-3) in the same Clariion for 18 months or more.
 Tier-4 consists of a StorageTek Powderhorn 9310 tape library for archiving.